-Shelburne Falls Yoga serves students of all levels, ranging in age from 3 to 93.
+Shelburne Falls Yoga serves students of all levels, ranging in age from 5 to 95.
 Everyone is welcome here!
-Our beautiful and spacious studio overlooks the Deerfield River and Salmon Falls, and our dedicated and experienced teachers are committed to helping you work toward greater health, well-being, and self-awareness through skilled instruction in yoga, movement, and meditation.
+Our beautiful studio overlooks the Deerfield River and Salmon Falls, and our dedicated and experienced teachers are committed to helping you work toward greater health, well-being, and self-awareness through skilled instruction in yoga, movement, and meditation.

 We actively foster an environment in which your goals, needs, and intuitive wisdom take precedence over external performance or conforming to outside instruction.
 We value the process of inquiry and honor the multi-faceted, ancient, and evolving tradition of yoga.
 Compassionate self-observation is at the core of our offerings, and we engage in an ongoing exploration of how this core can be extended outward in acknowledgement of the collective needs of our shared world.

 Our studio is a beloved place of respite and community gathering for many, where you will also learn and practice skills in body and mind that can serve you in your health, work, and relationships throughout your lifetime.
 We hope you will join us!

 The practice of Yoga is both ancient and broad.
 It has a complex history.
 Given the wide variety of interpretations of yoga teachings and the range of skill and intentions amongst teachers and studios, it can be hard to know what to expect when entering a yoga class setting.
 Our aim is to provide a nurturing and challenging environment in which you will learn the skills for discovering and sustaining long-term health and vitality at whatever depth and level of practice is suitable for you.
 Listed below are just a few of the practices you will have an opportunity to explore as a member of our unique yoga community: